sam-young-dev/11ty-template/src/posts/buy-new-cars.md

 ---
-title:
-  long: The Case for Buying New Adventuremobiles
+title: The Case for Buying New Adventuremobiles
-  short: The Case for Buying New Adventuremobiles
+longTitle: The Case for Buying New Adventuremobiles
 thumbnailImage:
   src: /images/new-cars-safer_h.webp
   alt: Gas pump